-Alpaco is a Ferris-type wooden cargo vessel built by the Hodge Ship Co., Moss Point, MS, for the United States Shipping Board.
-Ships like Alpaco were built for the U.S. Emergency Fleet between 1917-1919 as part of America’s engagement in World War I. Although nearly 300 wooden warships were built, the war ended before the ships could be used.
-Many of them were scuttled to Mallows Bay in the Potomac River for the purpose of salvaging scrap metal, such as engines, steam boilers, and propellers.
-The vessel is now resting on its keel and is in an excellent state of preservation.
-The hull is overgrown with vegetation and is partially submerged.
+Alpaco is a Ferris-type wooden cargo vessel built by the Hodge Ship Company, Moss Point, Mississippi.
+It was one of nearly 300 ships built during World War I between 1917 and 1919 for the U.S. Shipping Board as part of the U.S. Emergency Fleet.
+The war ended before the ships could be used.
+Many of the ships were taken to Mallows Bay in the Potomac River to be salvaged for scrap metal, such as engines, steam boilers, and propellers.
+Today, Alpaco rests on its keel (bottom) and is in an excellent state of preservation.
+The hull (frame) is overgrown with vegetation and is partially underwater.

 Alpaco just beyond the Bayou Teche ( Stephen Schatz)